 Academic Career and Research Areas

-Professor Ploner works on the representation of pain in the human brain.
-His research group uses electroencephalography and non-invasive brain stimulation and performs complex time-frequency and connectivity analyses of brain activity.
-The objective of his work is to elucidate the brain mechanisms of pain in health and disease with the ultimate goal of optimizing the diagnosis and therapy of chronic pain.
+Professor Ploner aims to understand how the human brain generates the experience of pain.
+To this end, his research group performs complex time-frequency and connectivity analyses of brain activity recorded by using electroencephalography.
+Moreover, they use non-invasive brain stimulation andn neurofeedback techniques to modulate pain.
+The objective of this work is to elucidate the brain mechanisms of pain in health and disease with the ultimate goal of optimizing the diagnosis and therapy of chronic pain.

 - Richard Jung Award, German Society for Clinical Neurophysiology and Functional Imaging (2018)

 - Heisenberg Professorship, German Research Foundation DFG – Renewal (2017)

 - Heisenberg Professorship, German Research Foundation DFG (2013)